 Extensive metallurgical testwork initially focussed on upgrading the run of mine ore prior to downstream processing of the concentrate.
 Results from the concentration tests using simple screening, gravity and flotation mineral dressing techniques produced excellent results with the concentrate comprising 21% of the original mass at an improved grade of 1.6% V2O5 and a 73% recovery (see ASX:HRZ announcements dated 8 May 2018 and 26 November 2018).

 Downstream pilot plant testing utilising conventional techniques produced commercial grade vanadium pentoxide with acceptable recoveries.
-With the success of the pre-concentration and downstream testwork, work has now advanced to simulated production tests with results expected in Q3 2020.
+With the success of the pre-concentration and downstream testwork, work has now advanced to simulated production tests.